Carter425/OYDREADME/README.md

    ```
 1. From the left pane, select Teams Toolkit extension.

-1. Under ACCOUNTS, sign-in to the following:
+1. Under ACCOUNTS, sign in to the following:
-   - Microsoft 365 account where you have permissions to upload custom apps
+   - Microsoft 365 account with permissions to upload custom apps

 1. To debug your app, press the `F5` key or from the left pane, select `RUN AND DEBUG ▷` (Ctrl+Shift+D) and then select `Debug in (Edge)` from the dropdown list.
 Select `Run > Start Debugging` (F5).
 IMPORTANT: `Debug in Test Tool` does not work with this feature at this time.